 Why is this true?
 Well, simple math.
 It takes a minimum of 4 months to train effectively for a marathon and 6 months for an Ironman.
 Then you need at least one day for every mile you ran and three to five days for every hour your triathlon took.
 That means a month of recovery before you start to train again after a marathon and at least 6 weeks after a 12 hour Ironman.
 Last time I checked, there were only 12 months in a year; hence, the common recommendation of racing no more than 2 quality marathons or one quality Ironman triathlon a year.

 Why do some people recover faster?
 Age.
 My feeling is that youth is wasted on the young.
 I remember being able to run a marathon and get up and go to work the next day.
 Now I have to take at least one day off and often take two!
 Experience does help.
 Your body has been there before, so it knows it will live.
 Veterans often have a post-race routine down that helps them recover.
 (Often this includes the anesthesia known as beer!)
 If your fitness level is high and your nutritional status is good, you will recover faster.

 So how much is too much?
 Again, the answer is always, "It depends!"
 Listen to your body.
-Really listen and stop being stubborn or stupid!
+Really listen and stop being stubborn!
 If you start training and you are exhausted, you are doing too much.
 If you are spending too much time in my office and less on your bike, you are doing too much.
-The answer is really simple stupid.
+The answer is really simple.
 Listen to your body and it will tell you how much is too much.

 Bottom line: Let your body fully recover from your races and quality times will be recorded.
 Race only one to two marathons or one Ironman triathlon a year.
 As for other distances, keep in mind that you need one day for every mile of a running race and at least 3 days for every hour you raced in triathlon.
 Anything shorter, you better take off your watch and go for the finish instead of the time and prepare yourself to spend some quality time with your local sports medicine physician!